rixx/books.rixx.de/data/reviews/mary-robinette-kowal/the-calculating-stars/index.md

 related_books:
 - book: andy-weir/the-martian
   text: 'How to survive with limited means when disaster hits: single-person edition.'
+- book: andy-weir/project-hail-mary
+  text: More of Humanity banding together against extinction by sending unexpected people to space.
 review:
   date_read:
   - 2019-08-07